oracle-devrel/technology-engineering/others/project-management/project-governance/project-kickoff/README.md

-# Package Name
+# ## How to use this asset?

-Project Kick-off Template.pdf
+This document can be used as a reference template for a project kick-off presentation.

-## Description
+## When to use this asset?

-This document can be used as a reference template for a project kick off presentation.
+You use this asset at the beginning of your implementation project.

-## Usage
+## How to use this asset?

 The information is generic in nature and not specified for a particular customer.
-Appropriate changes in architecture ,scope ,timelines should be updated.
+Appropriate changes in architecture, scope, and timelines should be updated.

 ## License
 Copyright (c) 2023 Oracle and/or its affiliates.